Steady-state economy: The concept of Overdevelopment by Leopold Cohr

 In 1977 Leopold Kohr published a book named The Overdeveloped Nations: The Diseconomies Of Scale, talking primarily about overconsumption.
-This book is the basis for the theory of overdevelopment, saying that the global north, the rich countries are too developed, which increases the Ecological footprint of humanity and create many problems both in overdeveloped and underdeveloped countries.
+This book is the basis for the theory of overdevelopment: the idea that the global north -- the "rich" countries -- are too developed, which increases humanity's ecological impact and creates problems in both overdeveloped and underdeveloped countries.

 Conceptual and ideological disagreements

 Several conceptual and ideological disagreements presently exist concerning the steady-state economy in particular and the dilemma of growth in general.
 The following issues are considered below: The role of technology; resource decoupling and the rebound effect; a declining-state economy; the possibility of having capitalism without growth; and the possibility of pushing some of the terrestrial limits into outer space.

 In 2019 a research, presenting an overview of the attempts to achieve constant economic growth without environmental destruction and their results, was published.
 It shows that by the year 2019 the attempts were not successful.
 It does not give a clear answer about future attempts.

 Herman Daly's approach to these issues are presented throughout the text.